Max17777/onlybundlr/README.md

 const { data: profile, loading } = useProfile({ handle });
 ```

 Once loaded, we have access to all the data for that profile in the variable aliased as `profile`.
 From here, it's a simple matter of accessing the profile name, cover picture, and profile picture and building out the HTML.

+File name: `components/SuggestedProfile.js`

 ```js
 import React, { useState, useEffect } from "react";